openmodelingfoundation/openmodelingfoundation.github.io/content/en/standards/reproducibility/_index.md

 ---

 <div class="alert alert-warning">
-The standards below aim to be minimum standards for reproducibility of model results.
-This is a living document and comments are welcomed and will be addressed by the OMF standards committee.
-The minimum standards aim to capture concerns and practices among the members of OMF.
-Individual application domains could design adjusted and enhanced standards that capture specifics of that application domain.
+These standards promote the reuse of model code and reproducibility of model results.
+Comments and suggestions are welcomed, and will be carefully considered by the OMF Working Groups and Membership.
+The standards goals and  minimum implementation standards aim to capture concerns and practices among the members of OMF.
+Individual application domains may extend these standards to capture additional context relevant to their domain.
 </div>